alex-d-bondarev/string-calculator/README.md

 How it works (in progress)
 ------------

+1. [x] Prepare expression for being parsed
     1. [x] Remove all spaces
     1. [x] Replace all different kinds of brackets with parenthesis
+1. [x] Verify given expression is valid
     1. [x] Ensure no extra symbols were provided
     1. [x] Ensure parenthesis are balanced
+1. [ ] Parse expression into more specific operations:
     1. [x] Convert each symbol into a List of undefined operations
+    1. [x] Parse all negative numbers into `NumberOperation`-s
-1. [ ] Parse undefined operations into more specific operations:
+    1. [ ] Parse all positive numbers into `NumberOperation`
     1. [ ] Parse all expressions within any parenthesis into a new undefined operation leafs
-    1. [ ] Parse all negative numbers into `NumberOperation`
-    1. [ ] Parse all positive numbers into `NumberOperation`
     1. [ ] Parse multiplication and division operands as priority operands into corresponding operations
     1. [ ] Parse sum and difference expressions as the rest from right to left\* into corresponding operations
 1. [ ] Evaluate received operations tree into expression result